 A NICE LITTLE SLOT.

-Telephone Canyon starts out as a drainage atop the West Rim, then drops steeply to the bench level 1000 feet lower, wanders across the bench with some slotting, then drops suddenly into the Narrows in a dramatic, 900 foot drop.
-This technical route is the 1000 feet from the West Rim to the bench.
-Being at the top of the Navajo Sandstone, the drainage above runs with dissolved limestone which gets deposited on the rock in the canyon, making many of the downclimbs very slippery.
+Telephone Canyon starts out as a drainage atop the West Rim then drops steeply to a bench level 1000 feet lower.
+From there, it wanders across the bench with some slotting then drops suddenly into the Narrows in a dramatic, 600 foot cliff.
+This technical route is the first bit - 1000 feet from the West Rim to the bench.
+Being at the top of the Navajo Sandstone, the drainage above runs with dissolved limestone which gets deposited on the rock in the canyon, making many of the downclimbs slippery.
 Exercise caution.

-Telephone is named for the telephone line that used to run from Cabin Spring (West Rim Spring) to the Temple of Sinawava through this canyon.
+Telephone Canyon is named for the telephone line that used to run from Cabin Spring (West Rim Spring) to the Temple of Sinawava near this canyon.

 3A III ★★★☆☆